 It's not the typical way to portray this scene from Christ's Passion.
-But, then again, Osvaldo Golijov's La Pasión según San Marcos is not a typical work.
+But, then again, Osvaldo Golijov's La Pasión seqún San Marcos is not a typical work.
 Driving minimalism, spare dissonances, fiery timbres, and toe-tapping rhythms are the frames through which Golijov sets his portrait of Jesus' final days.
-The composer's inspired retelling of the story returned to Symphony Hall Thursday night when Robert Spano led a fine ensemble comprising members of Symphony Boston Orchestra, Orguesta La Pasión, and the Schola Cantorum de Venezuela in the first Boston performance of Golijov's oratorio in over a decade.
+The composer's inspired retelling of the story returned to Symphony Hall Thursday night when Robert Spano led a fine ensemble comprising members of Boston Symphony the Orchestra.
+Orquesta La Pasión, and the Schola Cantorum de Venezuela in the first Boston performance of Golijov's oratorio in over a decade.